-The stock offering will expire at noon, Central Time, on March 6, 2017, unless on or prior to that date our board of directors extends the offering, which we may do without notice to you.
+The stock offering will expire at noon, Central Time, on February 28, 2017, unless on or prior to that date our board of directors extends the offering, which we may do without notice to you.
 Subscription rights not exercised prior to the termination date of this offering will no longer be exercisable and will be redeemed.
 See "- Redemption of Subscription Rights."
-If this offering is extended to a date later than March 10, 2017, we will return all of the funds received from purchasers, without interest, and we will resolicit members offering them the opportunity to submit new orders.
+If this offering is extended more than 45 days after the original expiration date, we will return all of the funds received from purchasers, without interest, and we will resolicit members offering them the opportunity to submit new orders.
 We reserve the right in our sole discretion to terminate the offering at any time and for any reason, in which case we will cancel your order and return your payment without interest.